WiekeHarmsen/fluency-features-ASR-IS2025/README.md

 # fluency-features-ASR-IS2025
 This repository contains a pipeline to automatically calculate features related to oral reading fluency from speech.

+## Setup

+1. Navigate in your terminal to the repository.

+    `cd fluency-features-ASR-IS2025`

+2. To install the repository as a local package, run:

+    `pip install -e .`

 ## Step 1: Prepare your data

 Create a folder $datasetDir to which you add the following four folders with input data: